Page Content

 The goal of this curriculum is to decrease the amount of time in lecture and enhance active learning.
 While we still hold required classroom lectures, the curriculum focuses more extensively on laboratory, small-group, and problem-based strategies.

-Separating the clinical training Blocks are week-long Selectives (27 weeks in total over the first two years), which provide students the ability to pursue a variety of interests, including career exploration, self-directed learning, additional “shadowing” experiences, introductions to various labs, service learning, or volunteer work.
+Separating the clinical training blocks are week-long Selectives.
+Selectives are dedicated one- to four-week curriculum blocks during which students have the opportunity for career exploration, self-directed learning, additional “shadowing” experiences, introductions to various labs, service learning, or volunteer work.
 There are also Selectives designed specifically for M.D.-Ph.D. students.

-Other key milestones during the preclinical/pre-thesis phase of your training are laboratory rotations and completing the process of selecting your Ph.D. thesis adviser.
+Other key milestones during the pre-clerkship/pre-thesis phase of your training are laboratory rotations and completing the process of selecting your Ph.D. thesis advisor.

 Learn more about the M.D.
 Program within Mayo Clinic Alix School of Medicine.